csiiiv/philgeps-awards-dashboard/docs/ACTIVE_API_DOCUMENTATION.md

 ---

-*This documentation is fully compliant with OpenAPI 3.0 specifications and covers all actively used API endpoints as of January 27, 2025.
+*This documentation is fully compliant with OpenAPI 3.0 specifications and covers all actively used API endpoints as of October 12, 2025.
 The API provides comprehensive search, analytics, and export functionality for Philippine government procurement data.*